 Finding the right home in the right location can sometimes feel like looking for a needle in a haystack, but it doesn't have to be that way.
 Instead, here are some tips and tricks for finding that perfect combination of house and location that really feels like home.

 The more knowledgeable you are about the area and the styles of available houses the better, but a good local real estate agent can also help with any questions or concerns.
+So, when it comes to touring potential homes to buy, is the house or location more important?
 To be sure what you are getting, don't get caught up in only the location or only the house.
 A balance between the two generally makes for a better purchase and less chance of regret.

 Location, Location, Location